BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

 To transfer bitcoin, the recipient needs to provide the sender with the destination for the payment.
 On the base layer, this is typically done in the recipient's wallet application by generating and sharing an address.
-For Lightning payments, an invoice is used.
-While base layer transactions update balances on the public ledger, Lightning invoices contain information for a payment to be routed through the network of payment channels.
+For lightning payments, an invoice is used.
+While base layer transactions update balances on the public ledger, lightning invoices contain information for a payment to be routed through the network of payment channels.

 </div>